qdow/spotify-playlist-search/README.md

 ## Planned Features and Updates
 - Implementing error handling for incorrect URLs.
 Right now, the program expects a correct song URL
+- Searching only playlists created by user (exclude playlists by other authors)

 ## Recent Updates
 Last updated 13 Jul 2024